ServiceNow Integration - Instance Setup Guide

 10__1_.png

-Finally, you'll be able to set up your Authentication Profile as you want now.
-Make sure you choose the OAuth Type, your previously created OAuth endpoint as the OAuth Entity, and Global Locking Policy as the Authentication Policy.
+• Finally, you can set up your Authentication Profile as you want now.
+Make sure you choose the OAuth Type, your previously created OAuth endpoint as the OAuth Entity, and Global Locking Policy as the Authentication Policy

 11__1_.png